danielfonner/G2G-by-SMU-DataArts/README.md

 You can read more about the AWS data here: https://docs.opendata.aws/irs-990/readme.html

-The Python code in this repository creates a CSV for all grants listed on e-filed 990PFs submitted in a given year.
+The Python code in this repository creates a CSV file for all grants listed on e-filed 990PFs submitted in a given year.
 Note that the problem solved by this code is that 990PFs do not list the EIN of grantees, and this code identifies and appends the EIN and other data to the grant data.
-Each CSV file in this repository was created using this code.
+Each file in this repository was created using this code.
 The results are similar to data created by IBM Watson's Causebot a few years ago. <https://data.world/causebot/grant-2010-to-2016> Watson's method was not documented, so this Python code allows for the re-creation of that data as well as updating for future filings.
 Note that due to the number of filings and process of matching grants to grantees, this code takes a while to run on a standard computer.
 (Also note that this script is not the most "Pythonic", and as I continue to experiment, I will update and clean the code.)

 WHAT THE PYTHON SCRIPT DOES GENERALLY: